silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 on the public site, which now includes a sensitive field.

-The `graphql_blacklisted_fields` property on `DataObject` allows you to blacklist fields globally for all GraphQL schemas.
+The `graphql_blacklisted_fields` property on `DataObject` allows you to disallow fields globally for all GraphQL schemas.
-This blacklist applies for all operations (read, update, etc).
+This block list applies for all operations (read, update, etc).

 **app/_config/graphql.yml**
 ```yaml